The Need for Pre-Surgical Assessments

 to determine eligibility for the procedure.
 Your surgeon is most interested in

-thesurgery, and your desire to follow the basic recovery plan to see if
+surgery, and your desire to follow the basic recovery plan to see if surgery

 Areas Covered in Psychological Assessments for Bariatric Surgery Candidates